accessing your super

 • palliative care for you or a dependant

-• making a payment on a loan or council rates so you don't lose your home
+• a loan payment or council rates so you don't lose your home

 • modifying your home or vehicle, or buying disability aids for you or a dependant because of a severe disability

-• expenses associated with a death, funeral or burial for a dependant.
+• expenses associated with a death, funeral or burial of a dependant.

 You can find the full set of conditions on the ATO website.